AdoboPeanuts/blockchain-homework/blockchain-case-study/readme.md

 ## Why This Matters
 _______

 The acquisition of Moka will bring Mogo in direct competition with the Toronto-based Fintech startup Wealthsimple, which currently provides Canada's most popular stock trading platform.
+Recently, Wealthsimple also introduced cypto trading in their platform.
+Establishing a market for new generations and introducing cryptocurrency as a new investment market.

 Integrating services from both companies will make their platform more robust and much more appealing to Millenials.
+Millenials gravitate towards these types of financial services as they are more accessible to them and does not require visits to a physical branch.

-Under the integrated platform, Moka-Mogo users will direct their automated round-ups towards personalized ETF or cryptocurrencies.
+Under the integrated platform, Moka-Mogo users can direct their automated round-ups towards personalized ETF or cryptocurrencies.
 At the same time, Moka-Mogo Prepaid Card users can trade bitcoin cashback rewards and redirect funds to their preferred investment accounts.

 ## Why this is interesting
 _______

 Mogo continues to acquire companies in the fintech and cryptocurrency space (i.e. Moka Financial, Carta Solutions and Fortification Capital).
 They are looking to accelerate their new product development, MogoTrade, a commission-free stock trading solution, while also improving and integrating services from the acquired companies.
+Moka-Mogo users will, later on, be able to also invest in another cryptocurrency other than bitcoin.

-Mogo users will, later on, be able to also invest in another cryptocurrency other than bitcoin.
+Investing in blockchain and fintech ecosystem is the new norm.
+Gradually, fintech companies are able to gain ground and raise awareness on the endless possibilities of blockchain in the financial space.

 ## Thing to Keep in Mind
 _______